tpoisot/ms_abc_networks/ms/ms.md

 in the network, and values closer to 0 otherwise.
 Finally, we measured the proportion of {==xx==} bipartites motifs [@baker_srf]. {>>more<<}

 So that the motif statistics would also fall in the range $[0,1]$, we corrected the raw number of motifs to account for the number of species in each layer of the bipartite network.
-For example, the maximum number of motifs with 2 species at the top and 2 species at the bottom is the product of the number of combinations of 2 species in the top layer, and of 2 species in the bottom layer (evaluated by their binomial coefficients $\choose{T}{2}$ and
-$\choose{B}{2}$, respectively).
-This gives a total number of sets of species that *could* be involved in a 2$\times 2 motif.
+For example, the maximum number of motifs with 2 species at the top and 2 species at the bottom is the product of the number of combinations of 2 species in the top layer, and of 2 species in the bottom layer (evaluated by their binomial coefficients $\choose{T}{2}$ and $\choose{B}{2}$, respectively).
+This gives a total number of sets of species that *could* be involved in a $2 \times 2$ motif.
 Note that this implies that all values represent the proportion of sets of species that *do* form a given motif out of the sets of species that *could*.

 ## Parameter selection